CNAG-Biomedical-Informatics/convert-pheno/docs/tutorial.md

         - **radio**, a nested `object` value with specific mappings.
         - **routes**, an `array` with specific mappings.

     !!!
-Tip "Defining the values in the property `fields`" The values are obtained from the ontology you have selected in `project.ontology`.
+Tip "Defining the values in the property `dict`" The values are obtained from the ontology you have selected in `project.ontology`.
 For example, if you have chosen `ncit`, you can search for the values within NCIT at [EBI Search](https://www.ebi.ac.uk/ols/ontologies/ncit). `Convert-Pheno` will use these values to retrieve the actual ontology from its internal databases".

     ### Running `Convert-Pheno`